mjedmonds/mjedmonds.github.io/CS50/notes_md/unit11_Structures-and-Enumerations.md

 }
 ```

-* We can also use them in switch statements convienently:
+* We can also use them in switch statements conveniently:

 ```c
 #include <stdio.h>